LzhJack/Jack-Fonse-Stan/docs/animation.md

 * How to add animation frames by using your images
 * How to customize your animation
 * How to export your animation

+Congratulations!
+You have now created your first animated GIF that will be sure to impress others.